msramalho/sigpy/README.md

 # this will extract the information from the course study plan page
 study_plan = fac.get_study_plan((mieic.study_plan.id, mieic.study_plan.year))

-# to get all the information for all the optional subjects, for instance
+# to get ALL the information for all the mandatory subjects
+# they are grouped by year->semester->subjects
 # this will perform one request per subject
+mandatory = [fac.get_subject(s.id) for y in study_plan.years for sm in y.semesters for s in sm.subjects if s.code != ""]

+# to get ALL the information for all the optional subjects, for instance
+# this will perform one request per subject
-optionals = [fac.get_subject(s) for s in study_plan.optionals if s.code != ""]
+optionals = [fac.get_subject(s.id) for s in study_plan.optionals if s.code != ""]
 ```

 ### Get Subject Data and its Classes (all students for each class of that subject)